 The drive into the Balfour area has many blue highway markers with a letter “A” designating “artisan” along the road, indicating an artisan's working studio and shop within 3km of the highway.
 Each August there's a Cultural Tour highlighting several of these destinations (and more across the region), and a brochure is also available from Nelson Visitor’s Centre.

-Taking the Kootenay Ferry to nearby Kootenay Bay and the artisan community of Crawford Bay is listed on Trip Advisor as the number one thing to do in Balfour.
+Taking the Kootenay Ferry to nearby Kootenay Bay and the artisan community of Crawford Bay is listed on Trip Advisor as the number one thing to do when travelling in the region.
 The Artisans of Crawford Bay are well organized and recognized.
 The main street features independently owned shops with an emphasis on pottery, woven brooms, a forge, handweaving and more.
 Food and drink options support your visit, while campgrounds and a spectacular golf course invite visitors to stay longer.

 Our most recent installation in the Our Place video series features Luke Lewis, mountain biker, sailor, broom maker and inspiring Crawford Bay Artisan at North Woven Brooms.
 The Lewis family’s handcrafted brooms have made their way into Hollywood movies, Harry Potter book launches and numerous TV appearances, inviting all who come in contact with them to indulge in the beauty and functionality of simplicity.